firmoholanda/dialog-node/readme.md

 # 📃 dialog-node

-node middleware that acess a rails api, using express
+node.js middleware that acess a rails api, using express

 ## 📡 technologies used